How to use VI MIDI

 Beat Kaufmann

-This tutorial is optimized for using with the new Vienna Instruments (VI).
+This tutorial is optimized for the new Vienna Instruments (VI).

 Contents